aiplans/aiplans.github.io/callforpapers.md

 Paper should be formatted according to the follow LaTeX template: [https://aiplans.github.io/assets/cfp/aiplans2021template.zip](https://aiplans.github.io/assets/cfp/aiplans2021template.zip)

-The OpenReview submission portal will be opened 4-6 weeks before the submission deadline.
 Submitted papers are to be evaluated in a single round of double-blind peer-review, with no author rebuttal necessary.
 All accepted papers will be presented at the workshop as either contributed talks or as posters.
 Outstanding submissions will be considered for oral presentation as a contributed talk.

 AIPLANS permits dual submission to another conference, journal or workshop during the AIPLANS review cycle.